Search for Databases by Keyword

 This multi-subject database supplies hundreds of streaming video documentaries from such distributors as Bullfrog Films, Icarus Films, Terra Nova Films, Fanlight, Kartemquin Films, Scorpion TV, National Film Board of Canada, and others, on topics in the sciences, social sciences, humanities, arts, and professional studies.

-Provides full-text access (click on 'Fulltext' icon to search) to journals in management, human resources, information management, library and information services, marketing, operations management, production management, and training and education.
-Also, includes engineering journals.
-Check the Journal List for specific journal titles availability.
+Provides full-text access to journals in management, human resources, information management, library and information services, marketing, operations management, production management, and training and education.
+Also includes engineering journals.

 Organize, manage, and cite your references.
 This basic version is free to Auraria Campus students, faculty, and staff.
 There is no software to install.
 For access after you graduate/leave Auraria, use your personal email when creating an account.
 First-time users must create a personal account while on campus.
 First time users: Login to Web of Science first, then register for a personal account.
 If you are already registered use the EndNote Basic link above.If errors appear when trying to reach EndNote Basic try clearing your cache.